zeljkoobrenovic/grounded-architecture/_site/manuscript/epub/2022-07-12-governance.markdown

 ![image by tumisu from pixabay](assets/images/arch/ethics-g277df4183_1920.jpg)

 The role of architecture in this form of governing should be to be **a stakeholder but not a sole owner in defining mandates and bans**.
-Mandates and bans frequently need to be defined in collaboration with others, such as security and legal functions.
+Mandates and bans must frequently be determined in collaboration with others, such as security and legal functions.
 The architecture practice can help by **creating clarity and providing transparency**.

 The [Data Foundation](#data) is crucial in creating **clarity and transparency**, for instance, via insights security reports or maps of areas in source code or infrastructure that needed monitoring and controlling based on privacy or security requirements.

 The [People Foundation](#people) can help propagate the decision and ensure its **positive impact and acceptance**.
 You should never order or forbid people to do some things routinely.
 Spending enough time with all stakeholders to explain the **reasons and motivations** behind introducing some limitations is crucial to ensure the effective working of mandates and bans.
-A strong People Foundation provides strong connections with key stakeholders and can leverage them to change ways of working more smoothly.
+A strong People Foundation provides strong connections with key stakeholders.
+It can leverage them to change ways of working more smoothly.

 ## Questions to Consider

 * *What are the key components of the governance model in your organization, and how do mandates, taxes, and nudging influence them?*
 * *How does your organization currently handle mandates and bans?
 Are they explicit and aligned with the overall technology strategy?*
 * *How effective is the enforcement of these mandates and bans in your organization?
-Could improvements be made in creating clarity and providing transparency?*
+Could improvements be made to create clarity and provide transparency?*
 * *How does your organization approach taxation as a form of governance?
 Is it transparent, data-driven, and efficient?*
 * *Can you identify any examples of 'nudging' in your current architectural environment?
 How effective are these subtle suggestions in influencing behavior or decision-making?*
 * *How does your organization promote best practices and align around them?
 Are there any 'golden paths' for technology choices?*